intel/qpl/doc/source/documentation/introduction_docs/introduction.rst

 Intel QPL supports several execution paths that help to achieve the optimal system resources utilization:

-- ``Hardware Path`` - all hardware-supported functions are executed by Intel IAA.
+* ``Hardware Path`` - requested functionality will be executed by Intel IAA.
+  If an operation is not supported by the accelerator, corresponding error code will be returned.
-- ``Software Path`` - all supported functionalities are executed by the software library in the CPU.
+* ``Software Path`` - requested functionality will be executed on the CPU host.
-- ``Auto Path`` - Intel QPL automatically dispatches execution of the requested operations either to Intel IAA or to the software library depending on internal heuristics (``Load Balancing`` feature).
+* ``Auto Path`` - library will always attempt to execute on the accelerator first.
+  If a functionality is not supported by the accelerator or execution on Intel IAA fails (for example, due to the accelerator initialization error), fallback to the CPU host will be used.

 .. warning::
-   The implementation of ``Auto Path`` is in progress.
+   Currently, ``Auto Path`` with asynchronous execution is not supported.

 .. _library_numa_support_reference_link: